paperduck/algo/scripts/load_csv/README.md

 Steps:

+- Run MySQL batch script to create stored program that DROPs table.

+- Call that stored program, passing in a table name.

-- Run MySQL batch script to create stored program that creates table.
+- Run MySQL batch script to create stored program that CREATEs table.

 - Call that stored program, passing in a table name.